kaifang98/tq_22/BlockChain/README.md

 # Blockchain

 ##
-What is a core domain for Accenture’s Multi-party Systems practice?
+What is a core domain for A’s Multi-party Systems practice?
 `digital identity`

 ##
 An e-commerce company is collaborating with artisans from all over the world to sell the artisans' products.
-Accenture is helping this client build a platform that will maintain the integrity of the artisans' credentials by creating digital identities for them.
+A is helping this client build a platform that will maintain the integrity of the artisans' credentials by creating digital identities for them.
 This creates a privacy-preserving link between the products and the artisan's unique identities.